framsouza/eck-saml-hot-warm-cold/README.md

-# Configuring SAML with a hot-warm-cold architecture using ECK

-This doc will guide you setup a SAML with auth0 as idp using a hot/warm/cold artechicture with ECK, the purpose of this project is to use production features like: **dedicated nodes, zone awareness, pod & node affinity, podDisruption & dedicated storage class**.
-If you are interested to know more about it in deep you should check the [ECK](https://github.com/framsouza/eck) article.
-Also you should be familiar with how [SAML](https://www.elastic.co/guide/en/elasticsearch/reference/7.12/saml-guide-stack.html) works.
+This document explains how to set up SAML with auth0 as idp using a hot/warm/cold artechicture with ECK.
+The purpose of this project is to use production features such as dedicated nodes, zone awareness, pod and node affinity, podDisruption and dedicated storage class.
+To know more, check this ECK article.
+Also, you should be familiar with SAML.

 ### Scenario
-In this scenario we will deploy ECK to handle application logging along wtih a centralized way to authenticate into Kibana using auth0.
-As logging data (time-series) has a predictable time of life, we can use hot, warm & cold architecture to have a better way to deal with your data over time.
+In this scenario we deploy ECK to handle application logging along with a centralized way to authenticate into Kibana using auth0.
+As logging data (time-series) has a predictable time of life, we can use hot, warm and cold architecture to better deal with your data over time.

 We will deploy the following resources:
 - ECK Operator
 - StorageClass
 - Elasticsearch